 One of the proudest things any guide or tour operator can receive is good and or bad feedback in the form of testimonials.
-I am extremely grateful of the the comments and testimonials given by some of my guests over the last few years that I have to share them.
+I am extremely grateful for the comments and testimonials were given by some of my guests over the last few years that I have to share them.

 Jonathan and Angela Scott – The Big Cat People